 The framework we have described also helps align several lines of work that bear on the learning of context representations, from studies spanning state space abstraction in reinforcement learning and event segmentation in sequential prediction tasks, to the learning of context representations used for control of semantic structure in categorization tasks.
 In previous work, these have been explained using different formalisms (e.g., successor representations, latent cause inference, and Hebbian learning, respectively).
-All of these provide ways for exploiting temporal autocorrelation to identify recurring features of the environment - whether these involve sequential order and/or different feature dimensions - that are specific to a given task and assigning context representations that are sensitive to these.
-Here, we have shown how this can be served, in all of these settings, by interactions among a common set of psychologically and neural plausible mechanisms that are responsible for the storage and similarity-based retrieval of representations in episodic memory.
+All of these provide ways for exploiting temporal autocorrelation to identify recurring features of the environment-whether these involve sequential order and/or different feature dimensions-that are specific to a given task and assigning context representations that are sensitive to these.
+Here, we have shown how this can be served, in all of these settings, by interactions among a common set of psychologically and neural plausible mechanisms that are responsible for the storage and similarity-based retrieval of representations in episodic memory and the integration and active maintenance of context representations in working memory.